A BRIEF HISTORY OF FOOD

 In the early 19th century the working class lived on plain food such as bread, butter, potatoes and bacon.
 Butcher's meat was a luxury.
 However the diet of ordinary people greatly improved in the later 19th century.
 Railways and steamships made it possible to import cheap grain from North America so bread became cheaper.
 Refrigeration made it possible to import cheap meat from Argentina and Australia.
 Consumption of sugar also increased.
 By the end of the 19th century most people (not all) were eating a much better diet.

 The first fish and chip shops in Britain opened in the 1860s.
 By the late 19th century they were common in towns and cities.

 In the late 19th century canned food first became widely available.
 The rotary can opener was invented in 1870 by William Lyman.
 Furthermore in the 1870s margarine, a cheap substitute for butter, was invented by a Frenchman named Hippolyte Mege-Mouries.
 Meanwhile several new biscuits were invented in the 19th century including the Garibaldi (1861) and the cream cracker (1885).
 The Digestive biscuit was invented in 1892 by Alexander Grant.
 Meanwhile the first chocolate bar was made in 1847.
 Milk chocolate was invented in 1875.
 The first recipe for potato crisps (aka potato chips) appeared in a book by Dr William Kitchiner published in 1817.

 In 1748 William Cullen experimented with artificial refrigeration but he did not put it to any practical use.
 The first refrigeration machine was invented in 1805 by Oliver Evans.
 During the 19th century methods of refrigeration improved and in 1882 refrigerated meat was brought from New Zealand to Britain for the first time.
 However domestic fridges were not made till the 20th century.

 The first electric oven went on sale in the USA in 1891.
 They went on sale in Britain in 1893.
 By 1939 there were about 1 1/2 million electric ovens in Britain and about 9 million gas ones.
 The first electric toaster was invented in Britain in 1893 by Crompton and Co.
-The pop up toaster was patented by Charles Strite in 1921.
+The pop up toaster was invented by Charles Strite in 1919.